muhleder/elasticsearch-vector-scoring/README.md

 ```
 * The example above shows a vector of 64 dimensions
 * Parameters:
-   1. `field`: The field containing the base64 vector.
+   1. `field_vector`: The field containing the base64 vector.
-   2. `cosine`: Boolean. if true - use cosine-similarity, else use dot-product.
    3. `vector`: The vector (comma separated) to compare to.